 Dlugosch Lab, University of Arizona

-How does ecology evolve over short timescales?
+How do ecological interactions evolve over short timescales?

 Rapid evolution of ecologically important traits

 The rapid adaptation of species to human-altered environments is arguably one of the most important discoveries made in ecology over the last few decades.
 Much of the evidence for rapid evolution has come from the study of introduced species, making these outstanding systems in which to investigate the genomic features that facilitate rapid response to selection.
 ‘Next-generation’ genomic tools are providing the opportunities to make connections between phenotypic evolution and its molecular genetic basis in non-model organisms.
 We are leveraging these tools to map the genetic basis of evolving traits, to track the sources of adaptive alleles, and to infer the ecological functions and genetic trade-offs that might be under selection during colonization events.